RatherRude/COVAS-NEXT-Twitch-Integration/README.md

    - COVAS:NEXT must be running

 2. **Running the Application**
-   - Double-click the executable (Windows)
+   - Double-click the executable (Windows) found in the UI folder

 ## Configuration